 return view('reports', ['data' => $processed]);

-Some other examples include aggregating totals, statistics, manipulating multidimensional arrays, and more.
-The methods available in collections cover many common data manipulation cases.
+Collections can also be used for tasks like aggregating totals, calculating statistics, and manipulating multidimensional arrays.
+The methods available in collections handle many common data manipulation tasks.

-Overall, collections help streamline workflows for preparing, processing, and displaying data in a web application powered by Laravel.
-They form a crucial component allowing Laravel to create expressive, readable code.
+Overall, collections help streamline workflows for preparing, processing, and displaying data in Laravel, making your code more expressive and easier to read.

 Optimizing Performance with Laravel Collections